Last week a friend called me and asked if I could meet for lunch.

 I have to admit I actually don't do this myself, but I know many people find this to be extremely useful, so it's definitely worth a mention.

 “The Pomodoro timer is a well-known productivity interval that has been shown to improve your productivity.
 It gives you a prescribed interval of 25 minutes of work followed by a 5-minute break.
 After 4 work intervals, there is a 15-minute break”.

 If you want to give it a try, check out this Pomodoro Timer.

 - As freelancers, we have the freedom to set our own hours – and that's one of the biggest benefits we have.

 - We have a limited amount of time each day, and it's up to us to be responsible with our time and divide it in a sensible way.

 - Successful freelancers know how to prioritize their time between family life, the projects they have at work, and other activities.

 - By staying productive during your work hours, you'll manage to make the most out of your ‘wake time', since you'll be able to finish your tasks quicker and will have more time for your family, life activities and rest.

-Strive to make the most out of your day, without compromising either the quality of your work or the project delivery deadline.
+- Strive to make the most out of your day, without compromising either the quality of your work, your health, or the project delivery deadline.